RascalSoftware/RAT-Docs/README.md

 You also must have `pandoc` installed to build the Python example Jupiter notebooks.
 See the installation instructions [here](https://pandoc.org/installing.html).
 If not previously installed system-wide, install [pandoc](https://pandoc.org/) using [conda](https://docs.conda.io/) as described in their [installation manual](https://pandoc.org/installing.html#conda-forge) depending on [conda](https://docs.conda.io/) flavour you are using.

-If you do not have RAT code on your machine, download the appropriate version of RAT from the GitHub [release](https://github.com/RascalSoftware/RAT/releases) page, and unzip the contents into a folder called API (This folder should be located within RAT-doc directory, alongside the **source** folder and main `make.bat` file (see below)).
+If you do not have RAT code on your machine, download the appropriate version of RAT from the GitHub [release](https://github.com/RascalSoftware/RAT/releases) page, and unzip the contents into a folder called API (This folder should be located within RAT-documentation directory, alongside the **source** folder and main `make.bat` file (see below)).
 For example on a Linux machine, the nightly can be downloaded as shown:

 ```bash
     cd path_to_rat_docs_folder